Hussain-MBSO/Hussain-MBSO/README.md

 - 👋 Hi, I’m @Hussain-MBSO
 - 👀 I’m interested in game asset, environment, level design.
-- 🌱 I’m currently learning more tools for polish my skills and have more grip on the game production pipeline.
+- 🌱 I’m currently learning more tools to polish my skills and have better grip on the game production pipeline.
-- 💞️ I’m looking to collaborate on new ideas converting it to an amazing product.
+- 💞️ I’m looking to collaborate on new ideas and converting it to an amazing product.
-- 📫 You can reach me through my email Hussainali@mobaso.app
+- 📫 You can reach me through my email address Hussainali@mobaso.app

 <!---
 Hussain-MBSO/Hussain-MBSO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.